 The practice manager was responsible for the day to day running of the service.
-There was a clinical support manager who provided clinical support and mentorship for the dentists.
+Staff told us that there was clinical director who would provide clinical support to the dentist.
 Staff knew the management arrangements and their roles and responsibilities.